 system architecture.

+In the light of L2 Model Courses for the Training of Technical Personnel, the World-Wide Academy have developed Module 10, “Introduction to Remote Monitoring of AtoN” – Elements 10.1-1 (L2: 10.1.2), module in which they are established all the minimum contents that a monitoring system operator should know.

 Training modules should be selected to suit the operational and maintenance philosophy of the authority and the needs of the staff.

 FUTURE DEVELOPMENT